eythaann/Seelen-UI/readme.md

 <br/>

-* **Be faster!**: With the app launcher inpired in Rofi, Seelen UI provides a simple and intuitive way to quickly access your applications and ejecute commands.
+* **Be faster!**: With the app launcher inspired by Rofi, Seelen UI provides a simple and intuitive way to quickly access your applications and execute commands.

   ![Seelen UI App Launcher](./documentation/images/app_launcher_preview.png)